-Here's What Happened the Last Time the Earth Warmed Quickly
+What Happened the Last Time the Earth Was This Warm

 The closest comparison is the Paleocene Eocene Thermal Maximum.
 It was the era between the end of dinosaurs and the rise of mammals.
 Over 5,000 years, between 4 trillion to 7 trillion tons of carbon was released.
 Humans have released the same levels of carbon over hundreds, not thousands, of years.

 As the planet warmed, it triggered a chain reaction.
 It released reservoirs of solid methane buried in seafloor sediments.
 Wildfires released more carbon dioxide.
 It increased global temperatures by at least 41 F. Large animals went extinct and smaller ones thrived.
 The horse evolved into a smaller version of itself.
 It went from the size of a large dog to a small house cat.
 It took more than 150,000 years for the carbon dioxide levels to recede to more normal levels.

 The asteroid that killed the dinosaurs also triggered global warming.
 Its impact vaporized limestone and incinerated forests.
 So much carbon dioxide was released that it took 100,000 years for the Earth's climate to return to normal.

 If you want to support efforts to reduce global warming, there are some simple steps you can take today.
 Cut your heating bill by living in a small house and ensuring it has good insulation.
 Buy Energy Star home appliances.
 Eat less meat.
 Purchase more local products to cut down on emissions from shipping.
 Turn off lights and unplug appliances when not in use.